cpettitt/cmp/README.md

 # cmp

-cmp single-file public domain libraries for C++
+cmp single-file public domain libraries for C++ in the spirit of stb (https://github.com/nothings/stb).